 The reverse flow of water through a cross-connection from a possible source of contamination back into the drinking water system.
-This occurs if there a loss of pressure in the supply system, or back pressure (from a water main break or use of a fire hydrant for instance) whereby the water is back siphoned into the drinking water supply system bringing with it possible contamination.
+This occurs if there is a loss of pressure in the supply system or back pressure (from a water main break or use of a fire hydrant for instance) whereby the water is back siphoned into the drinking water supply system bringing with it possible contamination.

-Any physical connection created between a the drinking water system and a possible source of contamination.
+Any physical connection created between the drinking water system and a possible source of contamination.
 Some examples are: